abhishek-yeole/forage-lyft-task-2-model-answer/README.md

 ## Our Mission

 At CrickTech, our mission is to redefine the way cricket enthusiasts engage with the sport.
-We strive to enhance your cricket experience through state-of-the-art technology, providing a platform that caters to both casual fans and die-hard enthusiasts.
+We strive to enhance your cricket experience through technology, providing a platform that caters to both casual fans and die-hard enthusiasts.

 ## Working
 Explore the magic behind CrickTech in three simple steps: